 Q: What are the fees and are there any rebates?

-A: A copy of our current fee schedule is available on request.
+A: A copy of our current fee range is available on request.
 Assistance is available for eligible families, through The Child Care Benefit and Child Care Rebate under Commonwealth Government guidelines, providing significant support for families considering Family Day Care.